Top-10 AI Startups in the United Arab Emirates

 Founded in 2015, Cognitev has raised $750,000 to develop tools for digital advertising and web traffic acquisition.
 The startup’s AI algorithms create different types of advertisements including search ads, banners, social ads, and native ads by scraping a client’s website for text and pictures, then putting it all together in the form of an ad campaign.
 The algorithms then test different versions of the campaign on multiple platforms like Google, Facebook, Twitter, and Amazon, and choose the most efficient advertising mix.

-Cognitev’s solution can be used to advertise product and services or generate web traffic through ads.
+Cognitev’s solution can be used to advertise products and services or generate web traffic through ads.
 While both goals require the same workflow, the difference is in pricing.
 In the case of web traffic generation, clients pay the advertising budget and a pre-set cost per visitor.
 For the automation of product or service ads, the startup offers subscription packages starting at $150 per month.

 Founded in 2016, Dubai startup LZine has raised $650,000 to develop an AI assistant for business and personal use.
 The assistant called Zine is accessible through mobile, tablet, and computer and integrates into corporate IT systems like Salesforce, Oracle, Microsoft Dynamics, and Google.
 Zine takes care of many business processes including corporate travel, expenses, payroll, purchasing, document management, and payment transactions.
 The startup has partnered with local service providers in Dubai and its assistant can also help individual users with rental registration, bill payment, travel services, and bookings as needed.
 The AI algorithm learns to predict user behavior over time and proactively makes suggestions about calendar entries, activities, and tasks as well.